Integrable almost complex structures in principal bundles and holomorphic curves: A class of almost complex structures on principal fibre bundles

-Of course the existence of such an $\alpha$ is a strong topological hypothesis.
-Indeed this means that the vector bundles $TM$ and the associated bundle $\ad(P) = P \times_{\ad} \k$ to the adjoint represenation must be isomorphical.
+is an isomorphism for each $p \in P$.
+Of course, the existence of such an $\alpha$ is a strong topological hypothesis.
+Indeed this means that the vector bundles $TM$ and the associated bundle $\ad(P) = P \times_{\ad} \k$, the bundle associated to the adjoint representation of $K$ on its Lie algebra, must be isomorphic.
 Then $P$ is also parallelisable.
-The compostion $\# \circ \alpha \equiv \alpha^\#$ is then a $K$-invariant isomorphism of the bundles $A$ and $V$ with the required properties (we note $\alpha$ instead of $\alpha|_{A}$, but we bear in mind that even though $\alpha$ is defined without specifying a connection, we need to have specified a connection so that $\alpha^{-1}$ makes sense).
+The compostion $\# \circ \alpha \equiv \alpha^\#$ defines a $K$-invariant bundle isomorphism $A \to V$ with the required properties (we denote $\alpha$ instead of $\alpha|_{A}$, but we bear in mind that even though $\alpha$ is defined without specifying a connection, we need to have specified a connection so that $\alpha^{-1}$ makes sense).
 We may thus define

 $J_\alpha$ is an almost-complex structure on $TP$.